-1. Background
+Background

-- 1.1 The Gambling Act 2005 places a statutory responsibility on all Local Authorities to be responsible of the issuing of various permissions, permits and notices relating to the use of premises for gambling activities:
+- 3.1 The Gambling Act 2005 places a statutory responsibility on all Local Authorities to be responsible for the issuing of various permissions, permits and notices relating to the use of premises for gambling activities:

-- a) Consideration of applications for premises licenses for:
+- a) Consideration of applications for premises licences for:

 - Casinos

 - Bingo premises

-- Betting premises and Race tracks
+- Betting premises and Racetracks

 - Adult gaming centres

 - Family entertainment centres

-- b) Consideration of application for permits for:
+- b) Consideration of applications for permits for:

 - Gaming machines in alcohol-licensed premises, such as pubs

 - Gaming machines for members clubs

 - Gaming in member clubs

-- Unlicensed family entertainments centres (category D machines only - i.e. those that have the lowest level of stakes and prizes)
+- Unlicensed family entertainment centres (category D machines only - i.e. those that have the lowest level of stakes and prizes)

 - Prize gaming

 - c) Temporary use notices

 - d) Occasional use notices

-- d) Provisional Statements
+- e) Provisional Statements

-- e) Registration small society lotteries
+- f) Registration of small society lotteries

-- 1.2 Each Authority is legally required to formulate its own Gambling Licensing Policy Statement which must be reviewed and re-published every three years.
-The Policy must be based on the three licensing objectives, which are;
+- 3.2 Each Authority is legally required to formulate its own Gambling Licensing Policy Statement which must be reviewed and re-published every three years.

+- 3.3 The policy must be based on the three licensing objectives, which are:

-- a) Preventing gambling from being a source of crime and disorder, being associated with crime or disorder, or being used to support crime.
+- 1. Preventing gambling from being a source of crime and disorder, being associated with crime or disorder, or being used to support crime.

-- b) Ensuring that gambling is conducted in a fair and open way.
+- 2. Ensuring that gambling is conducted in a fair and open way.

-- c) Protecting children and other vulnerable people from being harmed or exploited by gambling.

-- 1.3 The re-published policy will then set out the principles that the Licensing Authority will generally apply to promote the licensing objectives when making decisions on applications for licences made under the Act for the subsequent three years.